-User response: In the OSA/SF startup profile, a member in the IOAPROF data set of the OSA/SF started procedure, check the specified line and correct it.
-Refer to Chapter 3, "Setting Up OSA/SF on z/OS," on page 55 for more information about the OSA/SF startup
+User Response: In the OSA/SF startup profile, a member in the IOAPROF data set of the OSA/SF started procedure, check the specified line and correct it.
+Refer to Chapter 3, "Setting Up OSA/SF on OS/390, z/OS, and z/OS.e", on page 37 for more information about the OSA/SF startup profile and for what commands are valid.
+Then restart OSA/SF.